Excidion/reproML/docs/structure.md

 ### Code styles are not worth fighting over
 Even though code quality is important - nobody likes debating about indentation aesthetics or pedantic formatting standards.
-That is why this template uses an automatic code formatter (with little to no configuration ability) and enforces it's style via pre-commit hooks.
+That is why this template uses an automatic code formatter ([black](https://black.readthedocs.io/en/stable/)) and enforces it's style via pre-commit hooks.

 ### Raw data should be immutable